scheinerman/RationalGenerators.jl/README.md

 where `a` and `b` are relatively prime and `a+b ≤ n`.
 * Use `RationalGenerator()` to create *all* rational numbers.

-In both cases, no rational numbers are repeated.

 ## Order